*The bios are intended to tickle the funny bone and should be read with a sense of humour.

 David “Snowflake” Furey

 David is proudly representing the Salinas City Fire Department (CA) where he is a Captain.
 Being a boss (controlling clipboards and flashlights) has allowed him to grow his mustache longer than physicist thought possible.
 It has been rumored that the company, Your Putting What on Your Skin? is developing Furey’s all organic mustachio wax.
 Like Cain from Kung Fu he wandered the earth looking for others like him until he found the Nozzle Forward program which he considers to be the Chuck Norris of the American Fire Service.
-He now finds solace in trying to perfect the craft of an engine tailboard fireman and considers himself one of Andy’s ambassadors.
+He now finds solace in trying to perfect the craft of an engine tailboard firefighter and considers himself one of Andy’s ambassadors.
 He is a founding member and current vice president of the Left Coast FOOLS.
 Davids wife and 3 kids are the only ones that think he’s cool and thats good enough for him.
 Besides trying to achieve 10th level fire nerdom, David’s interests include home-brewing beer, a soulful Motown groove and hauling ass on a mountain bike.
 Davids dislikes are phrases like “the fire went out and nobody got hurt”, “close enough for government work” and 80’s hair band Def Leopard.
 Goddamnit he hates Def Leopard.

 Dusty “Standby” Miller